TeamMood/teammood.github.com/_posts/2019-12-03-team-morale-only-one-way-listening-before-improving.md

 ### \#3 Cultivate A Culture Of Gratitude

-Employees are more likely to thrive in a positive environment that values individuals and [cultivates a culture of gratitude](https://blog.teammood.com/2018/07/04/how-to-cultivate-a-workplace-culture-of-gratitude.html).
+Employees are more likely to thrive in a positive environment that values individuals and [cultivates a culture of gratitude](https://blog.teammood.com/2018/07/04/how-to-cultivate-a-workplace-culture-of-gratitude.html){: target="_blank"}.
 Even in the toughest of times, most of us have something to be grateful for.
 Whether it’s a family back home that supports you or the latest achievement in your team, make sure that you appreciate what you have.
 By encouraging moments of reflection for your team, they will never lose sight of the positive things in their lives.

 ### \#4 Encourage Real Lunch Breaks And Vacations (Or Even Sabbaticals)